jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 ##Advanced deployment features

-In this workflow, you only used the simple deploy features with Bluemix.
-For more control over deployment, you can use the advanced options.
 Because Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command line tools.
 Similarly, in the web IDE, you can deploy your code to Bluemix by using the Play button in the Run Bar.

 ![Screenshot here of Run Bar][1]